WICG/background-sync/explainer.md

 });
 ```

 * The string argument to `register`, tag, operates like a notification's tag.
-If you register a sync and an existing sync with the same tag is pending, it returns the existing registration.

-`navigator.serviceWorker.ready` resolves when the in-scope service worker registration gains an active worker, if you try to register for sync before this, `sync.register` will reject.
+It is passed to the service worker event.

 The above is how a main frame *page* would register for a one-off sync, although this can also be done within a service worker, as `self.registration` gives access to the service worker registration.
 Since the registration requires an active worker, this should only be attempted after your service worker has activated.
 Although you can register for sync from a service worker, if there's no top-level window open for the origin, registration will fail.